conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 # Securing Client access to your Gateway
+You have several options when connecting clients to Gateway.
+Passthrough security where it passes the existing credentials straight through to the backing cluster with no further checks, this is likely what you will use out of the box.
+As you start to explore more of Gateway you will want to connect to a virtual cluster where we support the following security mechanisms, note these don't have to match that between Gateway and the backing Kafka.

+Gateway supports
+* NONE
+* SSL
+* SASL_SSL
+* SASL_PLAINTEXT
 ## Passthrough security

 By default Conduktor will leverage your `KAFKA_SECURITY_PROTOCOL` and accept the login and password.